 Different levels of care are allocated according to each child's needs.
 Milder cases may only require assistance from the child's class teacher (universal support), while slightly more severe cases might warrant assistance on a school-wide basis involving several staff members (targeted support).
 Children who require the highest level of care will receive specialised assistance from multiple parties, both internal and external to the school (multi-agency support).

-Homeschooling in Aberdeen
+Tutors in Aberdeen

 ►Learn about the city's best neighbourhoods in Areas and Suburbs in Aberdeen